kaushikthakur97/MyNotepadExtension/README.md

 # My Tabbed Notepad - Chrome Extension

 **My Tabbed Notepad** is a lightweight, feature-rich, and effective notepad that runs directly in your browser.
-Designed for quick access and efficient note-taking, it offers a clean UI with powerful features like an advanced rich-text editor, note pinning, a recycle bin, and extensive theme customization.
-All your notes are saved securely in your browser's local storage.
+Designed for quick access and efficient note-taking, it offers a clean UI with powerful features like a one-click screenshot capture, an advanced rich-text editor, note pinning, a recycle bin, and extensive theme customization.
+All your notes are saved securely and instantly in your browser's local storage.

 _**Screenshots**_
 <br>